Remote Password Rotation

 • Make sure that the password settings for the account are configured correctly.

-NOTE: Remote password rotation is only available for local administrator accounts.
+NOTE: Remote Password Rotation is only available for local administrator accounts.

 To disable remote User Account Control (UAC), do the following: